freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-css-positioning/66ed8ffcf45ce3ece4053eb5.md

 #### --distractors--

-(A) The height in the parent container must be explicitly set.
+The height in the parent container must be explicitly set.

 ---

-(B) The sticky element should have one of the top, left, right or bottom value defined.
+The sticky element should be inside a container with position: relative

 ---

-(C) Any sticky element must declare float: left or float: right
+Any sticky element must declare float: left or float: right

 #### --answer--

-(B) The sticky element should have one of the top, left, right or bottom value defined.
+The sticky element should have one of the top, left, right or bottom value defined.

 ### --question--